 The M-133 MicroAmp is a clean boost/volume pedal, part of the first Reference Series by MXR released between 1973 and 1984.
 The original stompbox did not have power-on LED or A/C connector.
 Jim Dunlop bought the MXR licensing rights and currently manufactures reissues of the classic MXR effect.

 The MXR Micro Amp is designed to be a transparent clean volume booster; it does not color or modify the guitar tone.
-The circuit is in fact an un-distorted redesign of the previous M-104 MXR Distortion+ pedal.
+The circuit is, in fact, an un-distorted redesign of the previous M-104 MXR Distortion+ pedal.

 The main application of this pedal is to do louder solos.
-It can also supply a permanent boost in a long effects chain or cables where signal drop is a problem.
+It can also supply a permanent boost in a long effects chain or cables where the signal drop is a problem.
 Placing it before the amp the signal boost will drive the preamp harder and into more saturation.

 Table of Contents.

 The MXR Micro Amp circuit can be divided into two blocks: Power Supply Stage and the Op-Amp Amplifier.